ClusterHQ/flocker/docs/flocker-features/storage-backends.rst

 Supported Backends
 ==================

-The following backends are currently supported by Flocker.
+The following backends are supported by Flocker.
 These have either been provided by ClusterHQ, or are supported by our community partners.

 Each backend page listed below provides configuration details for setting up your backend.